M-I-K-E-W/Messenger/EntityFramework/ReadMe.txt

 =================

 Check the connection string in Models\DataContext.cs Line 26.
-ToDo: Mmoved connection string to a secret config file
+ToDo: Move connection string to a secret config file

 TO BUILD THE ENTITY MODEL FROM THE DB